The Most Beautiful Seaside Towns in America

-Located on California’s Central Coast, Carmel Beach is one of the most picturesque locales in the United States.
-Walk along the Scenic Bluff Path for views of the rugged coastline and soft white sands of Carmel Beach below.
-It’s also a hot spot for surfers, and the views are even more spectacular from the water extending from Pebble Beach to the north and Point Lobos in the south.
-In town, wander the streets lined with English cottages and Mission-style architecture.
-Shop at upscale international or locally-owned boutiques or visit one of the town’s notable art galleries.
+Located on California's Central Coast, Carmel Beach is one of the most picturesque locales in the United States.
+The Scenic Bluff Path is a beautiful walking trail with views of the rugged coastline and soft white sands of Carmel Beach below.
+It's also a hot spot for surfers, and the views are even more spectacular from the water extending from Pebble Beach to the north and Point Lobos in the south.
+In town, visitors and locals alike can wander the streets lined with English cottages and Mission-style architecture.
+Shop at upscale international or locally-owned boutiques or visit one of the town's notable art galleries.

 Cape May, New Jersey

 This picturesque town on the Jersey Shore is America's oldest seaside resort.
 Cape May is also listed as a National Historic District with more than 600 well-preserved and colorful Victorian buildings.
 Spend days on one of the best beaches in the country, browse the boutiques at Washington Square Mall, or sample local wines at Willow Creek Farm & Winery.
 Head to Sunset Beach for their nightly tribute to our veterans every summer evening while watching the sunset over the ocean.